wine-searcher

 Dempsey explained that it was agreed that he would become a director of Finbow to assist with the general setting up of the company.
 In negotiation with Daniel Snelling he arranged to take a loan of £25,000 in the first instance, which was subsequently increased to £35,000.
 Romance with Dina Snelling blossomed in the bar of Café Rouge and he saw her most days.

 Questioning then turned to how Dempsey left Finbow.
-He described a meeting on 9th October 2009 with Billy Davies in the square at the centre of Canary Wharf where he was given a ultimatum to leave the company with a payment of £25,000 and a subsequent payment of £60,000 – a year’s salary as a golden handshake.
+He described a meeting on 9th October 2009 with xxxxxxxx in the square at the centre of Canary Wharf where he was given a ultimatum to leave the company with a payment of £25,000 and a subsequent payment of £60,000 – a year’s salary as a golden handshake.
 Dempsey said that the £25,000 was for wages that he had not received.
 Dempsey said that his decision to accept was made in “a matter of seconds”.
 It was – “take it or leave it” – he took it.
-He and Davies went to a bank with the Finbow bank card and drew out the £25,000 with the Finbow bank card that Davies had brought to the meeting.
-Dempsey said that Davies then took the bankcard back to the Finbow office.
+He and xxxxxxxx went to a bank with the Finbow bank card and drew out the £25,000 with the Finbow bank card that xxxxxxxx had brought to the meeting.
+Dempsey said that xxxxxxxx then took the bankcard back to the Finbow office.

 Dempsey said that this was effectively the end of his involvement in Finbow.
 In subsequent evidence Dempsey agreed that he had been involved in subsequent payments and bank transfers.
 This included a transfer to Hong Kong of £10,000 on 30th October 2009.
 Dempsey was in Highgate when he was phoned by Rebecca McDonald, who asked him to make the transfer as she wasn’t able to leave the office.
 At that time Dina Snelling was in hospital.
 The company bank card was in the office.
 Snelling said he always carried photo ID with him – his driving licence.
 The transfer was arranged.
 Dempsey said he wanted to ensure “the smooth running of the business”.
 He was also invited to rejoin the business in early 2010 when Paul Rees, the director who succeeded Dempsey, decided to leave.